Property Owner Notification

 Eradication of the Gypsy Moth is not possible and should not be expected.
 The intent of the spray program is to give heavily infested home areas some relief from the caterpillar nuisance and to protect other areas from outbreaks when feasible.
 Homeowners are encouraged to reduce the gypsy moth population in their area by ground spraying, collecting and destroying egg masses, and destroying caterpillars; but no single method should be relied on for complete control.

-If you do not want your property sprayed in this year’s program, you must contact the Gypsy Moth Program office before April 30, 2016.
+If you do not want your property sprayed in this year’s program, you must contact the Gypsy Moth Suppression Program office before May 1, 2021.

 There is no additional cost to be included in the spray program.
 The program is paid for by County funds.

 If you own more than one parcel of land in Midland or Midland County, please note that only the parcel listed on the envelope is included in the 2021 Program.
 For a description and location of the parcel number noted on the envelope, contact your Township or City assessor.